Strongest Typhoon To Hit Shanghai Since 1949 Shuts Down Megacity - UrduPoint

 Strongest Typhoon To Hit Shanghai Since 1949 Shuts Down Megacity

-Typhoon Bebinca landed early Monday morning in the city's eastern coastal area, with wind speeds of up to 151 kilometres per hour (94 miles per hour), state media said.
+Typhoon Bebinca -- the fiercest storm to hit the megacity since Gloria 75 years ago -- landed early Monday morning in the eastern coastal area, with wind speeds of around 150 kilometres (95 miles) per hour, state media said.

-It is the strongest storm to hit Shanghai since Typhoon Gloria in 1949, state broadcaster CCTV said shortly after Bebinca made landfall.

 Many businesses were already closed for the Mid-Autumn Festival public holiday, and the city's 25 million residents have been advised to avoid leaving their homes.